elastic/gradle-plugins/plugins/docker/base-image/README.md

 The scope of the plugin is to generate low level "base" container images that implements the OS level support required for an application to run.
 It provides a convenience wrapper around building docker images with `Dockerfile`s.
-The plugin generates such a file and calls docker commands to build and export an image with caching enabled, in a slightly opinionated way and with support for additional features than what plain Dockerfiles support.
+The plugin generates such a file and calls docker commands to build and export an image with caching enabled, in a slightly opinionated way and with support for additional features as compared to plain Dockerfiles and with deep OS level integration.

 The configuration of the resulting image is specified using a custom DSL inside the build script.
-This approach allows us to provide additional convenience wrappers around installing packages, creating users and managing repositories being used to install packages.
+This approach allows us to provide additional features around installing packages, creating users and managing repositories being used to install packages.

 Most importantly the plugin offers a way to do OS package installation in a way similar to nodejs using a lockfile of